laccore/ImageProcessing/doc/geotek/manual.markdown

 files into the "Images to be converted" list.
 Next, specify desired processing options.
 A description of each option follows:

 **Image and Ruler DPI**
-The resolution of your images and ruler image, e.g. 508.
+The resolution of core image(s) and ruler image, e.g. 508.

 **Trim __ inches from top of core image**
-If the core top (left side of the image) contains extraneous pixels, they can be removed from the output images.
+If the core top contains extraneous pixels, they can be removed from the output images.
 The amount to remove is indicated in inches, which is converted to pixels based on the value in **Image and Ruler DPI**.
 Note that the "dots" in "dots per inch" is synonymous with "pixels" in this context.